|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 8: Day Trip to Al Archa Park

 Enjoy either an easy or strenuous hike at Al Archa Park, with snow-capped peaks reaching 9200 feet (2,800 meters).
+In the afternoon, we will enjoy a city walking tour of Bishkek's historic buildings.
 Overnight in Bishkek.

 Day 10: To Khujand, Tajikistan